-You are to indemnify us in full and hold us harmless from all expenses and liabilities we may incur (directly or indirectly including financing costs and including legal costs on a full indemnity basis) following any breach by you of any of your obligations under these Terms.
+You will be required to indemnify us in full and hold us harmless from all expenses and liabilities we may incur (directly or indirectly including financing costs and including legal costs on a full indemnity basis) following any breach by you of any of your obligations under these Terms.

 This means that you are liable to us for losses we incur because you do not comply with these terms.

-We may claim those losses from you at any time and if we have to take legal action, we will ask the court to make you pay our legal costs.
+We may claim those losses from you at any time and if we are required to take legal action, we will ask the court to consider that you pay our legal costs.